Gallstones are present in 10-20% of the Western population and are more common in women than men.

-The gallbladder is an 8-10cm pear shaped sac located on the right hand side, under the liver.
+The gallbladder is an 8-10cm pear-shaped sac located on the right hand side of the body, under the liver.
 It stores and concentrates bile produced in the liver.
 Bile is a bitter, green alkaline fluid made up of water, cholesterol and special bile salts and pigments.
-It is one of the ways our body can excrete cholesterol and toxins and it also acts as a digestive juice that helps to breakdown the fats we eat.
+It allows the body to excrete cholesterol and toxins, and it acts as a digestive juice that helps to breakdown the fats we eat.

-Gallstones are formed when there is an imbalance in the normal composition of bile.
-If the bile composition is not correct then hard stones, made up of bile components, can form.
-These remain in the gall bladder and may form blockages in the duct through which the bile is excreted.
+Gallstones, made up of bile components, are formed when there is an imbalance in the normal composition of bile.
+These remain in the gallbladder and may form blockages in the duct through which the bile is excreted.

-The presence of gallstone is often asymptomatic but if a stone causes a blockage to the exit to the gall bladder then pain and inflammation can occur.
+The presence of gallstones is often asymptomatic but if a stone blocks the exit to the gallbladder, pain and inflammation can occur.

 - Severe pain in upper right abdomen and across chest